Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Glenside has an above average income level nationally, as per latest ATO data aggregated by AreaSearch for financial year ended June 2023.
-The median income among taxpayers in Glenside is $45,505, with the average income at $74,531.
-These figures compare to Greater Adelaide's median and average incomes of $54,808 and $66,852 respectively.
-Based on Wage Price Index growth of 8.8% from financial year ended June 2023 to September 2025, estimated current incomes would be approximately $49,509 (median) and $81,090 (average).
-According to the Census conducted in August 2021, household, family, and personal incomes in Glenside rank modestly, between the 25th and 40th percentiles.
-Income analysis shows that the largest segment comprises 30.1% of residents earning $1,500 - 2,999 weekly (1,089 residents), which is consistent with broader trends across the metropolitan region showing 31.8% in the same category.
-Housing affordability pressures are severe, with only 83.2% of income remaining after housing costs, ranking at the 24th percentile.
+The suburb of Glenside has an above average national income level, according to AreaSearch data from the ATO for financial year 2023.
+The median income among taxpayers in Glenside is $45,505, and the average income stands at $74,531.
+In comparison, Greater Adelaide's figures are $54,808 and $66,852 respectively.
+By September 2025, based on an 8.8% Wage Price Index growth since financial year 2023, estimated incomes would be approximately $49,509 (median) and $81,090 (average).
+According to the 2021 Census, Glenside's household, family, and personal incomes rank modestly, between the 25th and 40th percentiles.
+Income analysis shows that the largest segment in Glenside comprises 30.1% earning $1,500 - $2,999 weekly (1,089 residents), which is consistent with broader trends across the metropolitan region at 31.8%.
+Housing affordability pressures are severe in Glenside, with only 83.2% of income remaining, ranking at the 24th percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income